StateFromJakeFarm/SC18Problems/problems/DisappearingBears/problem.md

 * The maximum number of bears that can be saved by deploying at that park.
 * The number of bears that cannot be saved.

-If two different deployment points could save the most bears, print the lowest park number.
+If two different deployment points could save the most bears, print the one with the lowest number.

 ## Sample Input